sillsdev/ptx2pdf/docs/documentation/figures.md

 the initial section above.
 In that line (for the *right* column of a diglot, hence the `R` after the `HEB`), the picture will be set in a cut-out on the right side of the column, two lines below the beginning of the paragraph starting at 3:9, with the picture half a column wide and the text a little distance away.
-This may *force* a paragraph at this point.

 In the table below, 'left-aligned' means that the left hand edge of the image is lined up with the left-hand image of (unindented) paragraph text.